Both bones and cartilages are connective tissues. But they vary in their structures and functions.

-1. Elastic Cartilage – This type is found in the ear, as it is the most flexible type.
+- Elastic Cartilage: Found in the ear, as it is the most flexible type.

-2. Hyaline Cartilage – This type is found at the end of ribs and in the nose, it is the second most flexible type of cartilage.
+- Hyaline Cartilage: Present at the end of ribs and in the nose, it is the second most flexible type of cartilage.

-3. Fibro Cartilage – This types found in the knee, as well between the spinal column
+- Fibro Cartilage: Present in the knee, as well as between the spinal column.

 Key differences between Bones and Cartilage